tanghao-xiaomi/docs/en/quickstart/Debugging_Vela_with_Vela_Emulator.md

    If you go back to the File Explorer view (Ctrl+Shift+E), you will see that Visual Studio Code has created a “.vscode” folder and added the “launch.json” file to the workspace.

-5. Launch openvela Emulator with the “-s” and “-S” options to use GDB.
+5. Launch Emulator with the “-s” and “-S” options to use GDB.

     ```bash
     ./emulator.sh vela -qemu -S -s